ankitppatel07/Informaion-Retrieval-System/README.md

 # Information-Retrieval-System-for-Movie-Data

-About the Information Retrieval System:
+Description:
 --------------------------------------
 - Implemented a program that reads a document and outputs all the index terms that occur in it in lexicographic order.
 - Implemented a program that indexed 130 movie reviews (.html files) and generated the document table and dictionary.
 - Implemented a program that processes the input query supplied by the user and retrieves a list of documents.

+## Tech Stack: Java, Apache Commons Lang, Eclipse IDE, Command Line.

-Description on how to run the program:
+Instructions on how to run the program:
 --------------------------------------
 Download the .jar library and the java program.
 In order to test the retrieval system, you can download and use the sample movie reviews provided or you can use a file of your own.
 After entering the below commands to compile and run the program and then entering queries to test, the program will generate 4 files.
 They are:
 1. Dictionary.csv = contains the term, document frequency and offset.